Why Swiss German is different?

 Swiss German is distinguished from Standard German by what are referred to as Helvetisms: specific vocabulary, pronunciation, and syntax that are unique to Switzerland.
 The differences are significant enough that people from Germany need subtitles to understand Swiss German television.

-READ: What is the relationship between dopamine and schizophrenia?
+READ: What is the difference between AP US History and US history?

 Is Swiss culture German?